hslatman/awesome-threat-intelligence/README.md

 The STIX Language intends to convey the full range of potential cyber threat information and strives to be fully expressive, flexible, extensible, and automatable.
 * [TAXII](https://taxiiproject.github.io/) - The Trusted Automated eXchange of Indicator Information (TAXII) standard defines a set of services and message exchanges that, when implemented,  enable sharing of actionable cyber threat information across organization and product/service boundaries.
 TAXII defines concepts, protocols, and message exchanges to exchange cyber threat information for the detection, prevention, and mitigation of cyber threats.
+* [MAEC](https://maecproject.github.io/) - The Malware Attribute Enumeration and Characterization (MAEC) projects is aimed at creating and providing a standardized language for sharing structured information about malware based upon attributes such as behaviors, artifacts, and attack patterns.

 ## Frameworks